-Editing and reviewing (only in updated version): Norbert Weissenbacher (BOKU norbert.weissenbacher@boku.ac.at), Rahul Ingle(GIZ ecosan@giz.de)
+Editing and reviewing (only in updated version): Norbert Weissenbacher (BOKU)

 All SuSanA materials are freely available following the open-source concept for capacity development and non-profit use, so long as proper acknowledgement of the source is made when used.
 Users should always give credit in citations to the original author, source and copyright holder.